Outlook to the 2012 season - doing the first repairs 2012

 I removed the kick panel, heater-box and door sill scuff plates to get access to the broken cables.

-they broke at the area where all the bending is taking place when the door is opened.
+They broke at the area where all the bending is taking place when the door is opened.
 Here the first wire is already soldered together

 I put some heat shrinking tube around it after soldering

-all the wires are back together
+All the wires are back together

-the wires are back together in the metallic tube going through the door
+The wires are back together in the metallic tube going through the door

-kick panel and everything else back in place.
+Kick panel and everything else back in place.
 Everything works as it should now.

-as I work as a cameraman I had a good film light at hand to light the working area properly.
+As I work as a cameraman I had a good film light at hand to light the working area properly.

 1958 Power Vent Window wiring problem